derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 ### Acknowledgements

 Thanks to my wife, Isaac Morehouse, T.K.
 Coleman, and my baby for reading or listening to the draft of this piece.
+Don't sue them either.